rishabh-repos/SuperStore-Sales-Analysis/README.md

 Consistency: Virtual environments ensure consistency across different development environments and make it easier to replicate the development environment on other machines.

-Creating a Virtual Environment in Visual Studio Code Open your project folder in Visual Studio Code.
+Creating a Virtual Environment in Visual Studio Code You can open your project folder in Visual Studio Code.
-Open the integrated terminal by selecting View > Terminal from the menu, or by pressing Ctrl + (backtick).
+Open the integrated terminal by selecting View > Terminal from the menu or pressing Ctrl + (backtick).
 Create a virtual environment using the following command:
 #bash
 python -m venv venv